 What Should I Do If I’m Not Sure What to Wear?

-Some women will cause themselves way too much stress being unsure over a golf outfit.
+Try to avoid having too much stress over a golf outfit.
 Having spent the majority of my life in the golf business, the best possible thing you can do is call the golf shop for the course you are playing.

-This simple phone call will take all the guesswork out of this and leave you with confirmed advice as to what you can and can’t wear at that particular club.
+This simple phone call will take away all the guesswork and leave you with confirmed advice as to what you can and can’t wear at that particular club.
 When you step up on that first tee, you will want all the confidence you can get.